loanDepot, Inc. (NYSE:LDI) Director Dan Binowitz Sells 9,999 Shares

-loanDepot, Inc. (NYSE:LDI – Get Rating) Director Dan Binowitz sold 9,999 shares of the firm’s stock in a transaction on Friday, March 3rd.
-The shares were sold at an average price of $1.96, for a total transaction of $19,598.04.
-Following the completion of the transaction, the director now owns 342,329 shares in the company, valued at $670,964.84.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+loanDepot, Inc. (NYSE:LDI – Get Rating) Director Dan Binowitz sold 9,999 shares of the stock in a transaction dated Wednesday, March 8th.
+The shares were sold at an average price of $1.86, for a total value of $18,598.14.
+Following the sale, the director now owns 312,332 shares of the company’s stock, valued at $580,937.52.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.

 Dan Binowitz also recently made the following trade(s):